 That being said, many qualified tenants may pass on a property that isn’t freshly painted for cosmetic and aesthetic reasons, making it more difficult to attract the best applicants.
 Which, in the long run, you really want tenants in your property that will care for the home.

-How long should paint last?
+How long should the paint last?

 A professional paint job should last approximately 7 to 10 years according to experts.
-Of course, scuffs, chips and marks are a normal part of wear and tear.
+Of course, scuffs, chips, and marks are a normal part of wear and tear.
 As long as the walls are in good condition, you can choose to put off repainting for as long as possible.

-It’s always a good idea to repaint if the rooms are looking dated, the walls are scuffed, nicked or damaged beyond cleaning, or when you want a new color.
+It’s always a good idea to repaint if the rooms are looking dated, the walls are scuffed, nicked, or damaged beyond cleaning, or when you want a new color.

-If there are holes in the wall or ceiling, many landlords take the opportunity to repair the problem area and repaint over it.
+If there are holes in the wall or ceiling, many landlords take the opportunity to repair the problem area and repaint it.
 As long as you are repainting one area, you may as well complete the wall or the room, depending on time and materials.
-Otherwise the new paint will be much brighter and cleaner than the older paint and be more unsightly.
+Otherwise, the new paint will be much brighter and cleaner than the older paint and be more unsightly.

 Can’t get your property rented?